-- General consultation with range of stakeholders at annual Bord na Mona Biodiversity Action Plan review days 2010-2018. - The long-term development of Lough Boora Discovery Park (Offaly County Council, Failte Ireland and multiple stakeholders), - Site visit to Derrinboy during Peatlands A New Conservation International Peat Society Conference held in Tullamore in 2016. - Proposed WaterSupply Project Eastern and Midlands Region pipeline (Irish Water). - Midlands & East Regional WFD Operational Committee (River Basin Management Plans). - Archaeological Liaison Committee (National Museum of Ireland & Dept of Culture Heritage and the Gaeltacht).
+- General consultation with range of stakeholders at annual Bord na Mona Biodiversity Action Plan review days 2010-2018. - The long-term development of Lough Boora Discovery Park (Offaly County Council, Failte Ireland and multiple stakeholders), - Site visit to Derrinboy during Peatlands A New Conservation International Peat Society Conference held in Tullamore in 2016. - Proposed Water Supply Project Eastern and Midlands Region, transferring treated water from Parteen Basin, County Tipperary, through the midlands to Peamount, in County Dublin. - Midlands & East Regional WFD Operational Committee (River Basin Management Plans). - Archaeological Liaison Committee (National Museum of Ireland & Dept of Culture Heritage and the Gaeltacht). - Ongoing development of cycle tracks/greenways on BnM land to create loops, to connect different areas and to support local amenity and tourism (Offaly Leader, Offaly County Council, ORNI and Failte Ireland); - Consultation with Green Offaly regarding a proposed Peatland Biosphere Reserve in Offaly.

-To inform the current Plan, both national and local stakeholders, including neighbours whose land adjoins Toor Bog and local representatives of national bodies (such as Regional National Parks and Wildlife Service staff) and relevant offices in County Councils (such as the Heritage or Environmental Offices) will be contacted.
-Any identified local interest groups will been sought and informed of the opportunity to engage with this rehabilitation plan, and when identified invited to submit their comments or observations in relation to the proposed rehabilitation at Toor Bog.
+To inform the current Plan, both national and local stakeholders, including neighbours whose land adjoins Derrinboy Bog and local representatives of national bodies (such as Regional National Parks and Wildlife Service staff) and relevant offices in County Councils (such as the Heritage or Environmental Offices) have been contacted.
+Any identified local interest groups were sought and informed of the opportunity to engage with this rehabilitation plan, and when identified invited to submit their comments or observations in relation to the proposed rehabilitation at Derrinboy Bog.